Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 A Factorio mod for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

 ## WORK IN PROGRESS
-This is the currently in development branch for Factorio V2.0.
-It is not yet complete.
-If you want a stable version, please use the latest release.
+The mod should mostly be stable now for use in V1.1.110+ Factorio V2.0 is not yet released so once it is out, it will take me some time to make sure this mod works with V2.0 and Space Age.

 ## Read the WIKI
 The github wiki page will have the most up to date information.
 If you have questions, go there first, otherwise just ask.